 The Scottish Government have published a road map for re-opening .

 All areas are now in level 0.
 From the possible date of 9th of August Scotland may go “Beyond Level 0” where there will be no household / number caps and physical distancing requirements will also be removed.

 Bedrooms (with allocated shower) can now be shared by people from different households (with some social distancing measure in place).

 Sole use bookings of a whole hostel or bunkhouse

-Bedrooms (with allocated shower) should only be used by members of one household.
-This is different to England and Wales.
-Apart from this separate households do not have to physically distance from each other within accommodation when it is booked for the exclusive use of the group.
-Groups sizes are defined below.
+Separate households do not have to physically distance from each other within accommodation when it is booked for the exclusive use of the group.
+Self contained accommodation can be let to 8 adults (and their children) from 4 households.

 For hostels letting by the room, where an unlimited number of households can stay in the accommodation.

-Other shared facilities (kitchens, dining rooms, lounges) are treated as indoor public spaces where people from separate households can socialise, provided that they physically distance, and subject to the following limits on the numbers of people and households.
+Shared facilities (kitchens, dining rooms, lounges) are treated as indoor public spaces where people from separate households can socialise, provided that they physically distance.
+10 adults (and their children) from 4 households can gather indoors at a staffed hostel.